bookofproofs/bookofproofs.github.io/_sources/history/20th-century/stewartson.md

 7. Developed a mathematical model for the prediction of turbulent wakes in rivers in 1972.
 8. Received the Rossby Prize from the American Meteorological Society in 1975 for his research on a broad range of topics related to nonlinear dynamical meteorology.

 Born 20 September 1925, Barnsley, Yorkshire, England.
-Died 7 May1983, London, England.
+Died 7 May 1983, London, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Stewartson/)